japj/japj.github.io/docs/intro.md

 My name is Jeroen Janssen and I have been making music as long as I can remember.

 Although I started as an instrumentalist (playing trumpet, trombone and bass guitar), I have been happily singing in mixed choirs (pop/jazz) since 2010.
-And I have been creating rehearsal tracks right from the start.
+And I have been creating learning tracks right from the start.

-You can find a sneak peek at my current workflow at [my blogpost about my step for creating rehearsal tracks](../2025/02/23/my-steps-for-creating-choir-rehearsal-tracks/)
+You can find a sneak peek at my current workflow at [my blogpost about my step for creating learning tracks](../2025/02/23/my-steps-for-creating-choir-learning-tracks/)

 By creating vocal learning tracks I combine two of my passions: computers and music.